Won't Back Down (Eminem song)

-"Won't Back Down" is a song by American rapper Eminem, featuring American singer Pink.
+"Won't Back Down" is a song by American rapper Eminem featuring singer Pink.
 It is the fourth track on his seventh studio album Recovery (2010).
 The track features production from Aftermath Entertainment producer DJ Khalil, who helped write the song along with Eminem, Erik Alcock, and Columbus "Rahki" Smith.

 Upon the release of Recovery, the song received generally positive reviews from music critics, who praised its aggressive nature and production.
 "Won't Back Down" charted at numbers 62, 65, 82, and 87 in the United States, Canada, the United Kingdom, and Australia respectively.
 It was used in the video game Call of Duty: Black Ops and its trailer as well as the trailers for the films Mission: Impossible – Ghost Protocol and Hitman: Agent 47.
 Eminem performed the song on Saturday Night Live and Late Night with Jimmy Fallon.

+It was later included on Eminem's second greatest hits album, Curtain Call 2, through Shady Records, Aftermath Entertainment, and Interscope Records.